+noclobber Same as -C.

+noexec Same as -n.

+noglob Same as -f.

+nolog Currently ignored.

+notify Same as -b.

+nounset Same as -u.

+onecmd Same as -t.

+physical Same as -P.

+pipefail If set, the return value of a pipeline is the value of the last (rightmost) command to exit with a non-zero status, or zero if all commands in the pipeline exit suc- cessfully.
+This option is disabled by default.

+posix Change the behavior of Bash where the default opera- tion differs from the POSIX standard to match the stan- dard (see Section 6.11 [Bash POSIX Mode], page 94).
+This is intended to make Bash behave as a strict su- perset of that standard.

+privilege

+Same as -p.

+verbose Same as $-v$.

+vi Use a vi-style line editing interface.
+This also affects the editing interface used for read -e.

+xtrace Same as -x.

-- -p Turn on privileged mode.
-In this mode, the \$BASH_ENV and \$ENV files are not processed, shell functions are not inherited from the environment, and the SHELLOPTS, BASHOPTS, CDPATH and GLOBIGNORE variables, if they appear in the environment, are ignored.
-If the shell is started with the effective user (group) id not equal to the real user (group) id, and the '-p' option is not supplied, these actions are taken and the effective user id is set to the real user id.
-If the '-p' option is supplied at startup, the effective user id is not reset.
-Turning this option off causes the effective user and group ids to be set to the real user and group ids. - -t Exit after reading and executing one command. - Treat unset variables and parameters other than the special parameters '@' or '' as an error when performing parameter expansion.
-An error message will be written to the standard error, and a non-interactive shell will exit. - -v Print shell input lines as they are read. - -x Print a trace of simple commands, for commands, case commands, select commands, and arithmetic for commands and their arguments or associated word lists after they are expanded and before they are executed.
-The value of the PS4 variable is expanded and the resultant value is printed before the command and its expanded arguments. - -B The shell will perform brace expansion (see Section 3.5.1 [Brace Expansion], page 21).
+files are not vironment, variables, if is started v user (group are taken a -p option i Turning th tivileged mode.
+In this mode, the \$BASH_ENV and \$ENV t processed, shell functions are not inherited from the en- and the SHELLOPTS , BASHOPTS , CDPATH and GLOBIGNORE f they appear in the environment, are ignored.
+If the shell with the effective user (group) id not equal to the real p) id, and the -p option is not supplied, these actions and the effective user id is set to the real user id.
+If the is supplied at startup, the effective user id is not reset. is option off causes the effective user and group ids to ne real user and group ids.

+reading and executing one command.

+Treat unset eters ' C ' or An error m t variables and parameters other than the special param- '' as an error when performing parameter expansion. essage will be written to the standard error, and a non- shell will exit.

+Print shell input lines as they are read.

+-x Print a trace of simple commands, for commands, case commands, select commands, and arithmetic for commands and their argu- ments or associated word lists after they are expanded and before they are executed.
+The value of the PS4 variable is expanded and the resultant value is printed before the command and its expanded arguments.

+- -B The shell will perform brace expansion (see Section 3.5.1 [Brace Expansion], page 21).
 This option is on by default. - -C Prevent output redirection using '>', '>&', and '<>' from overwriting existing files. - -E If set, any trap on ERR is inherited by shell functions, command substitutions, and commands executed in a subshell environment.
-The ERR trap is normally not inherited in such cases. - -H Enable '!' style history substitution (see Section 9.3 [History Interaction], page 135).
+The ERR trap is normally not inherited in such cases. - -H Enable '!' style history substitution (see Section 9.3 [History Interaction], page 136).
 This option is on by default for interactive shells. - -P If set, do not resolve symbolic links when performing commands such as cd which change the current directory.
 The physical directory is used instead.
 By default, Bash follows the logical chain of directories when performing commands which change the current directory.

-For example, if '/usr/sys' is a symbolic link to '/usr/local/sys' then:
+For example, if /usr/sys is a symbolic link to /usr/local/sys then:

-\$ cd /usr/sys; echo \$PWD /usr/sys
+\$ cd /usr/sys; echo \$PWD

-'''
+/usr/sys

-$ cd ..; pwd
+\$ cd ..; pwd

 /usr

 If set -P is on, then:

-$ cd /usr/sys; echo $PWD
+\$ cd /usr/sys; echo \$PWD

-/usr/local/sys
+/usr

-$ cd ..; pwd
+/usr/local/sys \$ cd ..; pwd /usr/local

-/usr/local

-'''